oceanhackweek/ohw19-tutorial-github/GitGuide.md

 * before committing clear output notebook output (images are stored in very long strings of crazy characters)

-* you can use jupyterlab (supports both notebooks and scripts)
+* if you use the jupyter lab mode you can work with `.py` files instead of notebooks
 	```
 	jupyter lab
 	```